What Is Rough-Cut Capacity Planning?

 Both levels help you understand gaps in production capacity.
 For example, if you schedule too few workers on an assembly line, you risk manufacturing bottlenecks.
 Conversely, if you schedule too many workers when demand for a product is low, you risk wasting money and staffing that you could use elsewhere in your plant.

-You can gain visibility of actual lead times and the maximum production rate at your facility by using MRP software.
-For example, a software solution, like Aptean Industrial Manufacturing ERP, enables you to view machine and labor hours by period for capacity planning as shown in the following figure.
+MRP software can help you visualize actual lead times and the maximum production rate at your facility.
+For example, a software solution like Aptean Industrial Manufacturing ERP enables you to view machine and labor hours by period for capacity planning, as shown in the following figure.

 Challenges of RCCP